BisnisKomodo/BisnisKomodo/README.md

  I'm an undergraduate student majoring in Game Development field, I use Unity and Construct as my main game engine.<br>
  I specialize in game programming and have also taken on various other roles, including game art and sound due to my versatility.<br>
  My hands-on experience with Unity and Construct gives me the flexibility to work on a wide range of game projects, from 2D to 3D.<br>
- Moreover, my exposure to game art and sound design has enriched my creative problem-solving abilities, making me a well-rounded contributor to any project I work on.<br>
+ Moreover, my exposure to game art and sound design has enriched my creative problem-solving abilities, making me a well-rounded contributor to any project I work on<br>